 Calif.
 Top Court Asked To Mull 'Rolling 5' In Brinker Case

-Law360, New York (December 6, 2011, 8:00 PM EST) -- The California Supreme Court accepted a rare post-argument brief in the Brinker International Inc. wage-and-hour case Friday, in which the California Employment Law Council argued that an issue that could lead to a wave of class actions against employers in the state had been overlooked.
+By Ben James (December 6, 2011, 8:00 PM EST) -- The California Supreme Court accepted a rare post-argument brief in the Brinker International Inc. wage-and-hour case Friday, in which the California Employment Law Council argued that an issue that could lead to a wave of class actions against employers in the state had been overlooked.

 The council's amicus brief acknowledged that bids to file post-argument briefs are disfavored and rarely granted, but added that the Nov.
 8 oral argument in the closely-watched case dealt with the so-called rolling 5 question that the prior briefing from the parties and amici hadn't addressed.

 The issue is whether the court's decision with rolling 5...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.